Russell-Waterhouse/blog/content/post/ruby_params.md

 ```

 ### Keyword Arguments
-This was introduced in Ruby2 and allows you to pass key-value pairs into
+This was introduced in Ruby 2 and allows you to pass key-value pairs into
 functions.
 Personally, I find it makes client code (i.e. the code
-calling my function) more readible.
+calling my function) more readable.
 ```ruby
 def foo(val1:, val2:)
   puts val1